EconometricInstitute/feb22012-programming-website/data/week2/4-introduction-interfaces.md

 ```

 If you want to sort other objects too, at this point you realize that you need to change something in your algorithm.
 Copy-pasting of code is not a good idea!
 We have an alternative way to do this, because our sorting algorithm does not care what is being sorted, as long as we have a way to obtain their value in the game.
-We want to achieve **polymorphism**: treating objects of completely different classes in a uniform way.
+We want to achieve **polymorphism**: treating objects of completely different classes uniformly.
 One way to achieve this, is by using **interfaces**.

 ## Interfaces: definition and use
 We can use interfaces to define behavior that's required from a class, i.e., its methods.
 In other words, interfaces are used to guarantee that an object has one or more methods available.
 They're defined the same way that regular Java classes are, but "`public interface ...`" is used instead of "`public class ... `" at the beginning of the class.
 So they are defined in their own `.java` files.
 Interfaces define behavior through method names and their return values.
 However, they don't always include the actual implementations of the methods, but the signature ends with a semicolon.
-A visibility attribute on interfaces is not marked explicitly as they're always `public`.
+A visibility attribute on interfaces is not marked explicitly, as they're always `public`.
 Let's examine a *GameValue* interface that describes the value.

 ```java
 public interface GameValue {